School No. 1535, Moscow

 School № 1535 is a secondary school for students of years 7-11 in the Khamovniki District of Moscow, Russia.

 History

 Pre-lyceum period

 The school building was built in 1929 according to the project by architect M.Motylev.

 Since 1930, the school was called Frunzensky District Secondary School №2 named after K.E.Voroshilov.

-In 1937, the school was renamed into Secondary School № 23 named after K.E.Voroshilov with a Voroshilov monument installed in the school yard.
+In 1937, the school was renamed into Secondary School № 23 named after K.E.Voroshilov.
 The school building hosted military hospital during the WW-II.

 Since 1956, old school building hosted Secondary Boarding School № 14 with classes with Chinese language specialization.
-Students also learned hindi and urdu for some time.
-Japanese, Korean, and Arabian languages have been made available for certain classes at a later stage.
 Oriental languages have been studied in addition to English, German, or French.

 Lyceum

-In 1991, experimental Lyceum with oriental specialization was opened in cooperation with Institute of Asian and African Studies (IAAS) at Moscow State University.
+In 1991, experimental Lyceum with oriental specialization was opened.
 The Lyceum initially had 350 students.
 In 2004-2005, the school has been closed for renovation with two new buildings being added to the complex.
-Architects Yu.B.
-Grechukhina and I.M.Romanenko from OOO "Project Institute № 2" designed the project.